Sheet Pan Sesame Chicken and Veggies is perfect for meal prep and an easy weeknight dinner. One pan makes clean up a breeze!

-Sheet pan dinners are the best for so many reasons.
-They take minimal time to put together, require no hands-on cooking and are super easy to clean up!
-I love lining my baking sheets with unbleached parchment paper.
-Plus, they are very easy to customize to you and your family's liking, so you can ensure everyone will enjoy dinner.
+Sheet pan recipes take minimal time to assemble, require no hands-on cooking and are super easy to clean up!
+This sesame chicken sheet pan dinner is effortless to customize to your family's liking, so you can ensure everyone will enjoy dinner.
+It's also the perfect dish for meal prepping on the weekend to enjoy for lunch all week.

 Ingredients